Amsterdam Central Station Services

-The lockers vault is located at the East Entry (Ingang Oost) to the station: open 24 hours a day, 7 days a week.
+The lockers vault is at the East Entry (Ingang Oost) to the station: open 24 hours a day, 7 days a week.
 While rather expensive, the lockers are a convenient way of storing the luggage for a day or two.
 There is always a service person to help you out if there is any problem with the locker.
 The lockers do not accept coins – you pay with a credit card, Maestro, pin card or a special chip card, which can be bought at the Service Center at the other end of the station.
 Service desk in the lockers area does not sell chip cards.

-Luggage lost on the train should be reported at the desk located to the left of luggage lockers.
+Luggage lost on the train should be reported at the desk to the left of luggage lockers.
 All objects found on trains are stored centrally in Utrecht.
 If you lost a piece of luggage or another object in the station, you may report it to the police, as any other object lost in the city.
 Found Objects Bureau might have it: Bureau Gevonden Voorwerpen, Stephensonstraat 18, 1097 BB Amsterdam, phone: 559 30 05.

 If you arrive for one day trip to Amsterdam, you may start your visit from a canal boat tour.
 Two canal boat companies - Rederij Lovers and Canal-Bus offer different boat cruises departing in front of the Central Station.
-Their ticket offices are located in kiosks at Prins Hendrikkade street in front of station’s the main entry (open: 9 am – 10 pm).
+Their ticket offices are in kiosks at Prins Hendrikkade street in front of station’s the main entry (open: 9 am – 10 pm).

 You may rent the bicycles at Mac Bike Centraal East at the station’s East Entry; open: 7 days a week, 9 am - 5.45 pm; original passport and a credit card needed.
 No reservations.